-For instance, if the life expectancy of the device is short or the maintenance and repair is not easily accessible, it would ultimately increase the cost of ownership.
+For instance, if the life expectancy of the device is short or the maintenance and repair are not easily accessible, it would ultimately increase the cost of ownership.

-As in the slightest of problems faced by the customers could create a long-term negative impact on them.
+The slightest of problems faced by customers could create a long-term negative impact on them.
 The one “negative” be it in the form of technicians struggling with the mobile device during maintenance service or device-related issues during e-sign off could become the unwanted trademark of your company.

-If you ever doubt your choice, you can review your requirements – why you made the decision and you will not be disappointed.
+So, if you ever doubt your choice, you can review your requirements – why you made the decision and you will not be disappointed.

 Book a Personalized Demo

 Learn how your businesses can use FieldCircle to achieve more efficient, transparent, and profitable service operations.